TheThingsIndustries/lorawan-stack-docs/doc/content/integrations/mqtt/mqtt-clients/eclipse-paho/_index.md

 Follow this guide to learn how to connect to {{% tts %}} MQTT Server, to receive and to send messages using the Eclipse Paho client.

-{{< note >}} This document contains instructions to use [Eclipse Paho MQTT Python client library](https://www.eclipse.org/paho/index.php?page=clients/python/index.php), which implements MQTT v3.1 and v3.1.1 protocol.
+> This document contains instructions to use [Eclipse Paho MQTT Python client library](https://www.eclipse.org/paho/index.php?page=clients/python/index.php), which implements MQTT v3.1 and v3.1.1 protocol.
 To compare this library with other Paho project implementations visit [Eclipse Paho Downloads page](https://www.eclipse.org/paho/index.php?page=downloads.php).
-To find more about the usage of the Python implementation, visit [this page](https://pypi.org/project/paho-mqtt/). {{</ note >}}
+To find more about the usage of the Python implementation, visit [this page](https://pypi.org/project/paho-mqtt/).

 {{< note >}} The examples in this guide are suitable for {{% tts %}} Open Source deployment.
 If you are using a different {{% tts %}} deployment, make sure your read a [Note on Using the tenant ID]({{< ref "/integrations/mqtt#note-on-using-the-tenant-id" >}}). {{</ note >}}